nk9/just_sublime/README.md

 # This Package is Just Sublime

-This package contains a few different tools to help you make the most of the [`just` command runner](https://just.systems).
+Several tools to help you make the most of the [`just` command runner](https://just.systems).
+Requires Just version 1.10.0.

 ## Syntax Highlighting